livenet123/Newton/README.md

 to run tests in addition to building.
 Running `make test-debug' will do the same to the debug version.

 #### Building with Clang:
 it may be possible to use Clang instead of GCC, but this may not work everywhere.
-To build, run
+To build, before running `make' run
 ```
-`export CC=clang CXX=clang++' before running `make'.
+export CC=clang CXX=clang++
 ```

 ### On Windows: